StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_WITH_CIVICRM.md

-Add to Group - add a contact to a specified CiviCRM group from within a Spoke conversation Add tag to Contact - add a tag to a contact in CiviCRM from within a Spoke conversation Register for Event - register a person for an event in CiviCRM
+Add to Group - add a contact to a specified CiviCRM group from within a Spoke conversation Add tag to Contact - add a tag to a contact in CiviCRM from within a Spoke conversation Register for Event - register a person for an event in CiviCRM Send email - send a person an email using a CiviCRM message template

-These handlers require the CiviCRM contact loaader be configured and available for use.
+These handlers require the CiviCRM contact loader be configured and available for use.

+Additionally, the "Send email" action handler requires your CiviCRM installation has the [E-Mail API extension](https://civicrm.org/extensions/e-mail-api) installed and enabled.

 ## Instructions